-There are many different ways that pension benefits are paid by the Plan depending on whether you are married.
-If you are married and you wish to reject the normal form of payment (the 50% Husband-and-Wife Pension), your spouse must consent in writing to the form of payment you choose.
+There are many different ways that pension benefits are paid by the Plan, depending on whether you are married.
+If you are married and you wish to reject the 100% Joint and Survivor Annuity, your Spouse must consent in writing to the form of payment you choose.

 The payment options are:

-- If you are not married: - Single Life Pension (the normal form of payment if you are not married); - 60-Month Post-Retirement Pension; - Level Income Option (if you retire at or after age 55); and - Partial Lump Sum Payment Option (if you retire at or after age 55). - If you are married, you can also be paid under the following options: - 50% Husband-and-Wife Pension (the normal form of payment if you are married); and - 100% Husband-and-Wife Pension.
+- If you are not married: - → Single Life Annuity (the normal form of payment if you are not married); - → 60-Month Post-Retirement Benefit; - → Level Income Option (if you retire at or after age 55); and - → Partial Lump Sum Payment Option (if you retire at or after age 55). - If you are married, you will be paid under the following options: - → 100% Joint and Survivor Annuity (the normal form of payment if you are married); or - → 50% Joint and Survivor Annuity, with your Spouse's consent, and - → Any of the options available for participants who are not married (see above) with your Spouse's consent.

-You may take either of the Husband-and-Wife Pensions or the 60-Month Post-Retirement Pension in combination with the Level Income Option or Partial Lump Sum Payment Option, provided you meet the eligibility requirements.
+You may take either of the Joint and Survivor Annuity options or the 60-Month Post-Retirement Benefit in combination with the Level Income Option or Partial Lump Sum Payment Option, provided you meet the eligibility requirements.